-Pittsburgh synagogue victims included 97-year-old, pair of brothers
+Pittsburgh synagogue victims include 97-year-old, pair of brothers

 “We’ll get through this darkest day of Pittsburgh history by working together,” the city’s mayor, Bill Peduto, told reporters.

+Bowers surrendered and was taken to a hospital where he was listed in fair condition with multiple gunshot wounds.

+Federal prosecutors charged Bowers late on Saturday with 29 criminal counts including violating U.S. civil rights laws.

 Bowers had made many anti-Semitic posts online, including one early on Saturday.
-In another, he slammed U.S. President Donald Trump for doing nothing to stop an “infestation” of the United States by Jews.
+In another, he slammed Trump for doing nothing to stop an “infestation” of the United States by Jews.

 A social media post by Bowers on Saturday morning said a Jewish refugee organization, the Hebrew Immigrant Aid Society, “likes to bring invaders in that kill our people.
 I can’t sit by and watch my people get slaughtered.
 Screw your optics, I’m going in”.